Own A Medical Practice In Singapore? Read The Top 8 Myths Of Digital Marketing That Keep Breaking Out Like An Epidemic

 Fact: Not only does digital marketing work, but you can also, actually see it working.

-A lot of the time, if done properly, digital marketing results may even be seen right away.
+A lot of the time, if done properly, your healthcare digital marketing strategy results may even be seen right away.

 If you use search engine marketing (SEM) or search engine optimisation (SEO), for instance, to attract people to your clinic’s website, you’ll be able to see how many people booked a consultation with you during a website visit.